xXAI-botXx/xXAI-botXx/README.md

 <!-- Add README's to each repo and add pictures and videos for them -->

 <br>
 That are my repositories (since the date 06.06.2022).
-Let's going on!

 <br>